Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Conclusion

 \section{Conclusion}

-This paper presents and demonstrates our novel approach to provide robots with the ability to explain failures based on a causal model of the environment.
+This paper presents our novel approach to finding causal explanations for robot failures.
 First, we learn a causal Bayesian network from simulated task executions.
-We show that it is possible to transfer this knowledge from simulation to reality and generalize the model to several real robots with a different embodiment with 70\% sim2real accuracy.
-Furthermore, we propose a new method to generate explanations of execution failures based on the causal knowledge.
-This method is based on a contrastive explanation comparing the action parametrization of the failure with its closest parametrization that would have led to a successful execution, which is found through breadth-first search (BFS).
+We show that the model is transferable to the real world with 70\% and 72\% accuracy over two tasks of stacking cubes and dropping a sphere into different containers and is agnostic to differently embodied robots.
+Furthermore, we propose a new method to generate explanations of execution failures based on the causal model.
+This method finds a contrastive explanation comparing the action parametrization of the failure with its closest parametrization that would have led to a successful execution, which is found through breadth-first search (BFS).
+For future work, we would like to incorporate a language model that automatically encodes the contrastive failure explanations into a vector of words, such that it can be communicated more intuitively to a wide range of potential users.
+Furthermore, we want to investigate how the obtained causal models can also be used to predict and prevent failures from happening.

-The obtained causal models could be used not just to explain failures but, in general, justify why the robot has acted in a specific way.
-For example, if asked why the robot has stacked a cube the way it did, it could answer that the cube would have dropped to the table if it was stacked more to the right.
-This is considered as future work.